-MBRF And UNDP Announce Opening Of Registrations For Future Skills Academy
+MBRF and UNDP announce opening of registrations for Future Skills Academy

-(MENAFN- Mid-East Info) The Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF) and the United Nations Development Programme (UNDP) opened registrations for the 'Future Skills Academy,' an initiative launched by MBRF and UNDP in partnership with Coursera.
+(MENAFN- Orient Planet Group) 22 January 2025- The Mohammed bin Rashid Al Maktoum Knowledge Foundation (MBRF) and the United Nations Development Programme (UNDP) opened registrations for the ‘Future Skills Academy,’ an initiative launched by MBRF and UNDP in partnership with Coursera.
 The initiative seeks to bridge the skills gap in the Arab world by empowering individuals with vital professional and academic capabilities required to adapt to the ever-evolving job market and ensure an advanced and sustainable future.

 The Academy aims to develop its educational pathways with a focus on the most in-demand employment opportunities in the labor market.
 It primarily emphasizes the promotion of diverse skills, including transferable skills that encompass personal development, digital proficiency, and job readiness.
 Furthermore, it includes entrepreneurial skills, along with technical, administrative, and financial skills, as well as advanced technological competencies such as artificial intelligence (AI), cybersecurity, digital marketing, machine learning, blockchain, and data analysis, among others.